 What we resist persists.

-The longer we try to act as if this isn’t happening to us, the longer we will stay suck in it.
+The longer we try to act like this isn’t happening to us, the longer we stay suck in it.

 So let’s just all admit we are human, this happens, and I can choose better.